CCC Festival returns for 36th year

 CCC Museum curator David Schmidt will honor the legacy of the CCC with special guests who will join him in the CCC Museum between 11 a.m. and noon to speak informally with visitors.
 They include museum volunteer John Schumacher who grew up in the Depression, the “CCC Man” Ranger Darrel Smith and Mary Ann Holewinski, who will recall husband Victor Weiger’s CCC experiences.

-“We are so pleased that Ranger Darrel will reprise his first person narrative as Velmar Mack, a CCC alum with whom Smith had a longtime association,” Sherwin said.
+“We are so pleased that Ranger Darrel will reprise his first person narrative as Velmar Mack, a CCC alum with whom Smith had a longtime association,” Sherwin remarked.

 Schmidt will examine the extraordinary collection of murals preserved in New Deal Era post offices throughout the state at 1:30 p.m. when he unveils a new program, “Florida’s Fabulous WPA Murals.”
 Archaeologist John Goss, will close the speaker programs at 2:15 p.m. when he presents a “Prehistory of Indigenous Peoples of Central Florida.”
 Goss will also be exhibiting his display of Native American artifacts.